Preventing Feline Whisker Fatigue

 by Rita Reimers, Multi Cat Behavior Expert

-Feline Whisker Fatigue is a real thing!
-And it’s more common than you might think.
+Feline whisker fatigue is a real thing, and it’s more common than you might think.

 Cats are known for their grace, agility, and, of course, their glorious whiskers.
 These magical face-fibers do more than just look adorable; they help your cat navigate the world with precision.
 But did you know that even whiskers can get tired?